LINUX AIR COMBAT

 executable program to run on your computer.
 You can see a YouTube video

-below ("LAC Tutorial 2: Installation") that illustrates the way we used
+below (on the "LAC Video HowTo" page) that illustrates the way we used

 is exceptionally well organized for easy compilation on almost any PC